scalableminds/amd-optimize/README.md

 * Support for precompilation of source files (ie. CoffeeScript)
 * Wraps non-AMD dependencies
 * Supply a custom loader for on-demand loading
-* Leaves concatenation and minification to your preferred modules
+* Leaves concatenation and minification to your preferred choice of modules

 # Motivation